 - The Alley– bowling and good food…how can kids argue with that?

 - Grab an afternoon snack at Jeni’s Splendid Ice Cream!

-- Looking to eat outside of the downtown area?
-Our favorite restaurants in Mount Pleasant SC.
+Looking to eat outside of the downtown area?
+Check out our favorite restaurants in Mount Pleasant SC.

 More Fun for your Charleston SC Family Vacation

 If you’ve already checked off our top ten list of family activities in Charleston SC, here are a few more ideas on the best things to do in Charleston South Carolina:

 - Magnolia Plantation – a great plantation choice for younger kids- they have a petting zoo!

 - Old Exchange and Provost Dungeon – a great history lesson for all ages!

 - Charles Towne Landing State Historic Site & Visitor’s Center